On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 It should be noted that we need to explicitly maintain the two sub-cells $C_1(z_1)$ and $C_2(z_1)$ because later they may be further divided into smaller sub-cells (e.g., if $z_2\in C_1(z_1)$ and $C(z_1)\in \calC_3$, then $C_1(z_1)$ will be divided for computing $z_3$).
-Also note that these sub-cells are only maintained for the computation of ENNs and they will not be considered when we determine the sets $\calC_i$'s (in Lemma \ref{lem:100}).
-After $z_2$ is found, we proceed to search the third ENN $z_3$ similarly.
+Also note that these sub-cells are only maintained for computing $\ANN$s and they will not be considered when we determine the sets $\calC_i$'s (in Lemma \ref{lem:100}).
+After $z_2$ is found, we proceed to search the third $\ANN$ $z_3$ similarly.

 In general, suppose we have computed $\calC_i$ and $z_i$, and we are about to find $z_{i+1}$.
 We first determine $\calC_{i+1}$ by computing $\calC_{i+1}'$ and determining whether $C(z_i)\in \calC_{i+1}$, where $C(z_i)$ is the cell of $\calC_{i}$ that contains $z_i$; this can be done in $O((1+m'_{i+1})(\log^2 n+\log m))$ time similarly as in Lemma \ref{lem:100}.